Wesleyliao/QWOP-RL/README.md

 ## Description

-Using reinforcement learning to train an agent to play QWOP.
+Training a reinforcement learning agent to play QWOP.

 ## Instructions